pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 participation, which has further increased its reach.
 In fact, some remote attendees also helped organize the meeting!

-If you are a Pythonista who loves science, this meeting might be for you!
+If you are a Pythonista who loves science, this meeting is for you!

 ## Create your first Python package tutorial @ SciPy 2024

 My adventure at the SciPy meeting kicked off with a 4-hour tutorial entitled:
-_Create Your First Python Package: From Code to Module_.
+_[Create Your First Python Package: From Code to Module](https://cfp.scipy.org/2024/talk/QT9GBY/)_.
 This tutorial was an expanded version of the [Create Your First Python Package tutorial that pyOpenSci ran in April 2024](pyos-education-announcement.html).
 In our first workshop, we had over 20 people create their first Python package.
 We had